Muntham Court: 19th century

-th century
+20th century

-The staff was reduced during World War I and Colonel Ulric Oliver Thynne was assigned to command the Royal Wilshire Yeomanry.
+The staff was reduced during World War I and Colonel Ulric Oliver Thynne was assigned to command the Royal Wiltshire Yeomanry.
 At the time of World War II the estate was occupied by the Army.

-In the first part of the th century a pair of wrought-iron gates from Seville Cathedral were installed at the East Lodge entrance, thought to have been plundered in 1812 during the Peninsular War.
+In the first part of the 20th century a pair of wrought-iron gates from Seville Cathedral were installed at the East Lodge entrance, thought to have been plundered in 1812 during the Peninsular War.